leanix-public/scripts/changeBookmarkOwner/README.md

 Before you start, do the following:

-1. Create a list of the IDs of the Bookmarks and its new owners under the name *bookmarkUpdates.csv*.
+1. Create a list of the IDs of the Bookmarks and their new owners under the name *bookmarkUpdates.csv*.
 An example can be found in the given *bookmarkUpdates.csv*.
 2. Set up Python with the following libraries:
     - `pip install requests`